Below are the biographies for CAP’s Art of Social Change: Child Welfare, Education, and Juvenile Justice spring 2018 speakers.

 John is a founding member of various grassroots, community-based and advocacy coalitions working on statewide policy advocacy campaigns to improve educational opportunities for low-income students of color and to build power in low-income communities.

-For his work, John has twice been recognized as an Attorney of the Year in California, once in 2005 by California Lawyer magazine and again in 2010 by The Recorder.
+John has been recognized as an Attorney of the Year in California three times, in 2010 by The Recorder, and twice by the California Lawyer magazine, once in 2005 and again, most recently, in 2018.
 John graduated cum laude from Harvard Law School in 1990 and Phi Beta Kappa from Stanford University in 1984.

 Stan Eichner is Director of Litigation at the Massachusetts Disability Law Center.
 He has been a public interest lawyer for more than 43 years.
 During his 15 years at DLC he has had a leadership role in the Law Center’s investigation of excessive restraint and seclusion at Bridgewater State Hospital, which led to a far-reaching settlement to remedy those problems and established DLC as the monitor of that agreement.
 He has also had a significant role in a series of investigations of public and private schools in Massachusetts.
 Over the course of his career, Stan has litigated cases across almost all areas of civil rights law and at every level of state and federal courts, including Hensley v.
 Eckerhart, 461 US 424 (1983), in the United States Supreme Court, and Commonwealth v.
 Adams, 416 Mass.
 558 (1993), in the Massachusetts Supreme Judicial Court.
 He has lectured widely on disability rights laws and is co-editor of the first and second editions of The Legal Rights of Individuals with Disabilities.